 Welcome to Shackleton Class!
 My name is Mrs Radcliffe and I am the class teacher.
 We have fantastic support from Mrs Barker and Mrs Batchelor.
-Shackleton are also lucky enough to have the added experience of Mrs Parker (Grammar and Arithmetic), Mrs Holder (PSHE and PE), Mrs Pinnock (Maths and ILP), Miss Blunt (RE) and Mr Cinato (PE) teaching them for certain lessons during the week.
+Shackleton are also lucky enough to have the added experience of Miss Hicks (Grammar, Arithmetic, PSHE, RE and PE), and a coach from Get Active (PE) teaching them for certain lessons during the week.

 In Shackleton we aim not only to do our best and reach our full potential by following the school values, but also to encourage the children to take increased responsibility, both for their learning, in preparation for secondary school, and by being excellent role models to the rest of the school.

 Our ILP this term is Hola Mexico!
 Get ready to explore this unique country, from its towering temples and stunning geography to its pulsing rhythms and fun-packed festivals.

 Tummy rumbling?
 Concoct a traditional fruit cocktail or delicious Mexican meal.
 What's on your shopping list?
 Go steady with the spices!

 Discover the mysterious world of the ancient Maya civilisation.
 Make their chocolate, learn their poetry, play their ball game and follow all their curious rituals.
 Just try to keep your head!

 Feel like celebrating?
 Design a flute, grab a drum, join a tribe and make some noise!
 Have you got what it takes to be chief?
 Let's find out.....

 There are no articles in this category.
 If subcategories display on this page, they may have articles.

 Year 6 Updates